 Employment status exceptions

-Situations where employment status rules vary
+Situations where the employment status rules vary

 We only outline the general rules in our deciding the status of your personal assistant section.
-For most people employing a personal assistant (PA) these rules will be sufficient in deciding whether their PA is employed or self-employed.
+For most people taking on a personal assistant (PA) these rules will be sufficient in deciding whether their PA is employed or self-employed.
 However, there are some groups who have special rules applied when working out employment status.